Monday, June 3, 2024

 Empty Chair - Prologue

 Eventually Chris got us close to Foster Island and guided the canoe out to the islet.
-After some discussion we decided to try to land so she drove the bow of the boat up onto the marshy glob of cat tails and scrub willows.
+After some discussion we decided to try to land so she drove the bow of the boat up onto the marshy mass of cattails and scrub willows.
 Stepping out we found that the island wouldn’t support our weight as it was just a blob of floating vegetation.
-There were some boards, though, that spread out our weight enough that we could stand and not sink.
+There were some boards, though, that distributed our weight enough that we could stand without sinking.
 They seemed to have been placed in some sort of pattern.
 Cattails and weeds were growing up between them, but we found an area measuring about 10’ by 10’ that was covered by boards and mostly clear.
 In the middle of the clearing sat an old dilapidated wooden chair.
 It was surrounded by weeds and bore the scars of being marooned for, who knew how long?
 I sat down gingerly on it fearing that it would fail as its loose joints crackled and shifted under my slight weight.
 I wondered how long it had been there.
 A year or two.
 Maybe three?

 The islet and the chair were the impetus for a whole series of misadventures that stretched over the next several years and I continued to think about them long after the mid-1960’s when the Corps of Army Engineers scraped them off the bottom of Union Bay to be added to the bulk of nearby Marsh Island.
 I would have never guessed that the chair had been on the islet for a quarter of a century or how it got there.
 If someone had been able to tell me I would never have believed them.

 Then, four years ago, a friend showed me a newspaper article from the February 25, 1934 edition of the Seattle Post Intelligencer about an 81 year old Norwegian Immigrant who was living on the islet.
 I was fascinated and determined to learn what I could about him.
-His name was Martin Olsen Moen and this was what I learned.
+His name was Martin Olsen Moen and this is his story.

 Chapter One - Tufsingdal Norway